-The decision to move home doesn’t just impact us as grownups, it affects our kids in much the same way too.
-Whether we like it or not, choosing to move means that we’re responsible for how hard we’re about to make our children’s lives.
-Moving home is a decision that shakes up their very world as they know it.
+The decision to move home doesn’t just impact us as grown-ups.
+It affects our kids in much the same way too.
+Choosing to move means that we’re responsible for a huge change in our children’s lives.
+Moving home is a decision that shakes up their very world.

-Although emigrating is full of changes that you wouldn’t ordinarily encounter whilst moving about the UK, the adjustments you do go through are neither big, bad, or scary, especially if you’ve planned your move properly.
-Speaking from experience, I can tell you that your family’s move to another country isn’t going to be the nightmare that you think it could be.
+Emigrating is full of changes that don’t encounter whilst moving about the UK.
+However, the adjustments you do go through are neither big, bad, or scary.
+This is especially true if you’ve planned your move properly.
+Speaking from experience, I can tell you that your family’s move to another country isn’t going to be the nightmare that you think.

-So to help you have a harmonious move to Spain with your children, here’s my list of the 7 most essential tips to helping your move go smoothly.
+So to help you have a harmonious move to Spain with your children in 2023, here’s my list of the 7 most essential tips.

 (All links in this article open in a new tab of your browser, so you don’t lose your place!)

-Emigrating to Spain with your children – before the move
+Essential tips for moving to Spain with your children in 2023 – before the move

 Tip #1 – Talk to your kids and involve them in the moving process

-Change can be pretty scary for anyone, and even if your child says that they’re excited about moving house, there’s no doubt that they’re still going to experience feelings of confusion, sadness and frustration.
+Change can be pretty scary for anyone.
+If your child says that they’re excited about moving house, there’s no doubt that they’re still going to feel confused.
+They may well be sad and frustrated too.

-They’ll worry about leaving everything they know behind, their school; their best friends, the comforts of their old home town, their daily routines.
-Because moving home can sometimes be exasperating, it’s no surprise then that stress can rear its ugly head in many ways.
-Children and adults alike can throw tantrums, get despondent, or become incredibly anxious.
+They’ll worry about leaving everything they know behind.
+Like their school, best friends, comforts of home and daily routines.
+Moving home can sometimes be exasperating.
+It’s no surprise that stress can rear its ugly head in many ways.
+Children, and adults alike, can throw tantrums, get despondent, or become incredibly anxious.

-So talk to your children, keep them in the loop at all times.
+So it’s best to talk to your children and keep them in the loop at all times.
 These conversations don’t have to be difficult.
-Just focus on all the new, exciting things which lie ahead, rather than highlighting all the things which they might miss out on, or might have to leave behind.
+Just focus on all the new, exciting things which lie ahead.
+Don’t mention the things which they might miss out on, or have to leave behind.

-Continuity is very important, so explain that even though you’re moving to a new country which has a different language and different cultures, there are some things which aren’t ever going to change.
-Reassure them that even though life in Spain will be very different, there’ll be lots of things that you’ll still do together as a family, like have breakfast together every day, or play football together after school.
+Continuity is very important, so explain that there are some things which aren’t ever going to change.
+Even though you’re moving to a new country which has a different language and different cultures.
+Reassure them that there’ll be lots of things that you’ll still do together as a family.
+Things like having breakfast together every day, or playing football after school.

 Another important thing to do is to always comfort your children.
-“I’m always here for you, and you’re not alone” is one of the best things you can say to them.
-Actually, it’s something kind to say to your partner too if they’re feeling stressed as well.
+“I’m always here for you, and you’re not alone” is is a good thing to say to them.
+Actually, it’s kind to say it to your partner too, if they’re feeling stressed as well.

 Tip #2 – Learn about Spain, together

-Learning about your new home with your children is a fantastic way to alleviate their worries, and it’s also a great way to get them super excited about the move.
+Learning about your new home with your children is a fantastic way to get them excited about the move.
 It might even get you feeling more relaxed about the whole process!

-Browse the internet with them, show them amazing photographs of their new town or city, and maybe even contact the local tourist board of where you’re moving to with a list of all your children’s questions about their new place.
+Browse the internet with them and show them amazing photographs of their new town or city.
+You could even contact the local tourist board of where you’re moving to, with a list of all your children’s questions.

 It is also a good idea to involve your children in the search for your new home.
-Looking at properties online with them will get them used to new styles of architecture, as a lot of properties in Spain are apartments.
+Looking at properties online with them will get them used to new styles of architecture.

-You can also ask them what they think is important to have in their new house and that you’ll try to find somewhere that has those things, although it may be hard to find an apartment which has a swimming pool, a games room and a garden big enough for a pony to fit in!
+You can also ask them what they think is important to have in their new house.
+Then try to find somewhere to match.
+Although it may be hard to find an apartment which has a swimming pool, a games room and a garden big enough for a pony to fit in!

-Another great way of getting your children excited about moving, is to help them with starting to learn Spanish.
-There are a lot of bright, colorful apps designed in mind for children to make learning a new language exciting and interesting.
-Your children will love the opportunity to show up their mum or dad by learning a few Spanish phrases before you get a chance to!
+Another great way of getting your children excited about moving is to help them start to learn Spanish.
+There are a lot of bright, colourful apps designed with children in mind.
+This will make learning a new language exciting and interesting.

 Tip #3 – Let your children pack their own things

-Your children will value being able to pack their own suitcases and put their own things away in their own boxes, and it’s a great opportunity to talk to them if you need them to part with a few things.
-Rather than being told what they need to get rid of, they’ll appreciate being able to choose what they leave behind, if they have to.
+Your children will value being able to pack their own suitcases and put their own things away in their own boxes.
+It’s a great opportunity to talk them into parting with a few things.
+Rather than being told what they need to get rid of, they’ll appreciate being able to choose what to leave behind.

 Tip #4 – Throw your children a “see you again soon!” party

-It’s very important for your children to have both a positive experience about leaving, whilst at the same time, seeking closure about going.
-After all, your move abroad is most likely a permanent one, and you might only come back to the UK for short visits in the future.
-Hosting a party for them, with all the family and their friends around is aa great idea.
+It’s very important for your children to have a positive experience about leaving, as well as seeking closure about going.
+After all, your move abroad is a permanent one, and you will only come back for short visits in the future.
+Hosting a party, with all the family and their friends around is aa great idea.
 It will provide them with a lasting, happy memory of the UK.

-This will, in turn, put them in a positive frame of mind for their relocation to Spain.
-Remember, don’t call it a goodbye party, because goodbyes are always sad.
-It’s a “see you again soon” party, because in the future, you’ll no doubt pop back to the UK for a visit to see nan and granddad!
+This will put them in a positive frame of mind for their relocation to Spain.
+Remember though, don’t call it a goodbye party, because goodbyes are always sad.
+It’s a “see you again soon” party, because you’ll no doubt pop back to the UK for a visit to see nan and granddad!

-Moving to Spain with your children – during the move
+Essential tips for moving to Spain with your children in 2023 – during the move

 Tip #5 – Make sure they have enough to keep them entertained

 entertained.
-Letting your children choose the things they want to keep with them is a good way of knowing that they have something which they’ll definitely find stimulating and enjoyable.
+Let your children choose the things they want to keep with them.

 Another good way to make sure your children won’t get bored is to make up some art packs for them.
-You can find a lots of crayons, markers, paper, craft materials and coloring from places like Wilkos or the Pound Shop.
+You can find crayons, markers, paper, craft materials and coloring books from places like Wilkos or the Pound Shop.
 These packs will give your children something to do when the journey starts to drag a bit.

-You may even be able to find podcasts which talk about the place you’re moving to, which should hopefully get the children interested in spending some time being quiet and listening to people talk about Spain, especially if the topics covered are all about the country’s exciting festivals, or yummy foods.
-If your kids are starting to get restless or are complaining about being bored, start a sing-a-long, or play family games like eye spy or 20 questions to give your children something to focus on.
+You may even be able to find podcasts about the place you’re moving to.
+This should hopefully get the children interested in spending some time being quiet and listening to people talk about Spain.

-The most important thing however, is to make sure that your children’s tablets or games consoles are fully charged, as these are always a sure fire way of keeping the kids quiet!
+The most important thing however, is to make sure that your children’s tablets, phones or games consoles are fully charged, as these are always a sure fire way of keeping the kids quiet!

 Tip #6 – Make sure there are snacks aplenty

-If you’re driving to Spain, having treats, or even a full blown picnic ready to hand in the car is very important, because even adults get a bit ratty when they’re hungry!
-Using well-timed snack breaks can break up your journey and they’ll give everyone the energy they need to keep calm and carry on.
+If you’re driving to Spain, having treats, or even a full blown picnic ready to hand in the car is essential.
+Even adults get a bit ratty when they’re hungry!
+Well-timed snack breaks can break up your journey – they’ll give everyone the energy they need to keep calm and carry on.

 Tip #7 – Take breaks as often as you can

 So there you have it, my essential tips for moving to Spain with your Children in 2023.
 We hope it helps make the move run as smoothly as possible for you and the kids.

 Remember, embarking on a new life in a different country is a major step for anyone.
-It takes a good deal of nerve, enthusiasm and determination to overcome the potential obstacles and stresses this adventure might spring on you.
-If you’re moving to Spain with your children, you don’t necessarily need these qualities by the bucket load, but you do need to make sure that you plan ahead so that your kids feel genuinely reassured, comforted, excited, entertained and most of all, happy that they’re going to be moving somewhere new.
+Make sure that you plan ahead so that your kids feel genuinely reassured, comforted, excited, entertained and most of all, happy that they’re going to be moving somewhere new.